 The Foundation may also award the special Prof. Barbara Skarga Stipend, worth PLN 36,000, to the winner of the START programme whose research proves boldest in breaking down barriers between academic disciplines.

 The Prof. Adam Sobiczewski Fund has also been established as part of the START programme.
 The purpose of the fund is to provide supplemental financing for selected stipends awarded to the highest rated winners in the START programme pursuing research in fields close to the interests of the founder: theoretical physics, mathematics, and astronomy.

 Registration of candidates applying for a stipend is conducted via Internet.
-The online application form used for registration will be available at our Polish website in the autumn.
 Only after completing the online form will it be possible to print it out and send it by post to the FNP office (I. Krasickiego 20/22, 02-611 Warszawa), without any notation on the envelope.